nadinemostafa1-9/OnlineShoppingWebsite/README.md

 ## Introduction

 Shoppera is an E-commerce web application software system.
 Users of the system register as customers or sellers.
 A customer can browse the various categories of items and make an order to buy any amount of products.
 Categories include; Clothes (men and women), Makeup, Accessories, Toys, Baby care, Electronics, and Home & office.
 The system provides recommended products for each customer based on their browsing history of the system.
-A seller can view their stock and add new products.
+The system provides a section for customers to write their reviews, and another one to report a problem.
+A user registered as a seller has a dashboard that enables them to view their products and the stock of each product.
+The system allows sellers to add new products to their profile.

 ## Technologies Used
 - HTML5